SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 So, for example, you might have, if you choose to use the value that SGE would return to differentitate, directories containing OS-specific binaries with the same name:

-or these programs, where the names differentiate them:
+or programs, where the names specifies the architecture:

 Here is a template (in Bourne shell syntax) that will allow you to branch your submission script, your commands would go where the "I could run" echo statements appear: